federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 Amount of nominal GDP to services and number of co-productions appear to be positively and strongly associated, as the value for Kendall's tau implies (~65%, see Table 5).
 Accounting for magnitude reveals some interesting insights.
 To begin with, the poorest African countries now appear to be the most virtuous ones (above all Senegal, with ~10,000 USD million GDP to services and 7 contributed films) while the wealthiest nations (e.g., Algeria, Egypt) are the most inefficient ones.

+The top contributing Western European countries are also the most virtuous ones; among them, France (with a nominal GDP to services of ~2 trillion USD and a whooping 413 co-productions) is the best performing, placing farthest from the upper confidence band.
+Moreover, the top 10 contributing countries (as in Figure 2) are all generally efficient.

+On average, South American nations have contributed a lower number of films to the list than their nominal investment in the tertiary sector would suggest.
+In this group, Colombia has been by far the least efficient, with a single contribution in spite of approximately ~200 billion USD to services.
+Colombia is also the most distant country from the lower confidence band.

+Hong Kong is confirmed as a virtuous region, while China, with only 32 movies in the list despite almost 5 trillion USD to services, seems to be less efficient than originally thought.
+However, due to the issues highlighted in the previous section (i.e., change in the composition of GDP throughout the decades, technological progress and increased wealth of a nation), this statistic may be highly unreliable.

+### **Contributions by country predominant religion**

 ``` r
 ggplot(data = greatest.by_country,